alidhibi/harness-developpement/universal-prompt-en.md

 - It **self-scales**: a minimal harness for a small script, a full harness for a monorepo.
 - **Reusable anywhere**: no technology is hard-coded; everything is detected.
+- For codebase memory / semantic pre-filtering, see "Recommended MCP servers" in the guide.